 The main concern for safety managers and front-line employees alike is participation.
 Aviation safety cultures with involved employees tend to have high-quality risk management processes with healthy participation activity.
 The Logins By Division chart shows us exactly this: how involved employees are.

 But this chart shows even more than that, as it breaks down logins by division.
 This information is extremely helpful for safety management teams on several levels, as it:

 - Shows which employee groups are involved;

 - Shows which employee groups need to become more involved;

 - Where possible areas of resistance to the SMS are; and

 - Acts as a reference point for engagement levels vs perceived risk for each division.

-The last two points are rather subtle implications of this chart, but none the less are an invaluable tool for aviation safety managers.
+The last two points are rather subtle implications of this chart, but are an invaluable tool for aviation safety managers.
 If managers see that one division, in particular, has substandard login activity, then they know that their safety promotional efforts need to be focused there.